 Skip to main content

-The Longitudinal Primary Care Clinical Experience (LPCC) spans the first two years of medical school.
-The first segment of the LPCC curriculum begins in the latter half of the first year.
+Fundamentals of Doctoring (FOD) spans the first two years of medical school.
+The first segment of the FOD curriculum begins in the latter half of the first year.
+The second and third segments of the FOD curriculum occur in the second year.

 In addition, students will begin to observe and practice professional behaviors and develop their physician identity.
 They will be exposed to themes associated with primary care practice such as being part of a team prioritizing patient problems, patient-centered care, shared decision making, continuity relationships, care coordination and patient education.